 Students are granted this accommodation when their condition is unpredictable and/or chronic in nature and they may need to request an extension for reasons directly related to disability challenges.
 As assignments often develop over time and are referenced on the syllabus, careful consideration is important.
 The notion of “rare” can ultimately depend on the course structure, amount of assignments throughout the semester, and other course factors.
 RCPD recommends that “rare” might mean 1 or 2 extensions per class, per semester for a typical course.

-Sample Email: “Due to my disability, I will be unable to meet the [INSERT DUE DATE] deadline for [INSERT ASSIGNMENT NAME].
-I would like to request additional time, per my VISA accommodation.
+- Sample Email: “Due to my disability, I will be unable to meet the [INSERT DUE DATE] deadline for [INSERT ASSIGNMENT NAME].
+I would like to request additional time, per my Accommodations Letter.
 I request the opportunity to submit the assignment on [INSERT NEW REASONABLE DEADLINE].”

 Student Responsibilities